Phansen47/FoodFeed/README.md

 ## Description
-We are creating an app that will allow people to create and share recipes for food and drinks.
-It will include private logins and the ability to create a profile and add recipes to share.
+We are creating an app that will allow people to create and ssave recipes for food and drinks.
+It will include private logins and the ability to create a profile where the user can save and view their recipes.
 ## Installation
-***Requirments***
+***Requirements***